 - Purchase or sales funnel also demonstrates the path a person goes through to become a customer but from the sales side.
 For instance, such a funnel can have a stage “Lead qualification” or “send a proposal.”
 A purchase funnel is often used in pair with a sales pipeline.
 In this case, the pipeline contains all the stages and is used to move prospects and close deals, while the funnel is needed to see the number of people (prospects) who go through the stages.

-- Marketing funnel is the oldest and most famous funnel that shows a person’s path from the marketing perspective and includes the efforts the marketing team should make to turn a person into a customer or even a loyal customer.
+- Marketing funnel is the oldest and most famous funnel that shows a person’s path from the marketing perspective and includes the efforts the marketing team and social media team should make to turn a person into a customer or even a loyal customer.
 For instance, a marketing funnel may include such activities as “promotion in social media” or “podcast creation” during the “Awareness/Discovery” stage.

 - Conversion funnel is a path a user takes to make a purchase on an e-commerce website or application.
 It’s meant to analyze the sales performance of a software product, detect hurdles and bottlenecks, and eliminate them.